 - all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
 This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the school's safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
 The training will be regularly updated. - there is a named Safeguarding Governor that takes the lead on safeguarding arrangements ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development with a focus on the best interests of the child - the school has an effective Safeguarding policy and Child Protection procedures in place that are in accordance with local authority guidance and locally agreed inter-agency procedures, and the policy is available publicly via the school website or other means.
 The policy will be reviewed and updated on an annual basis; - the school has a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying); - the school has a staff behaviour policy or code of conduct and that this is provided to all staff and volunteers on induction.
-The policy includes acceptable use of technology, staff/pupil relationships and communications including the use of social media; - the school has appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions; - the school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken safer recruitment training; - the school has procedures for dealing with allegations against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures; - online safety policy and procedures are in place and training and support is provided for staff and pupils to ensure that there is a good understanding of child protection issues related to electronic media; - the school has in place appropriate electronic filtering and monitoring systems to ensure that children are safeguarded from potentially harmful and inappropriate online material; whilst recognising that "over blocking" should not lead to unreasonable restrictions as to what children can be taught; - a senior member of the school's leadership team is appointed to the role of DSL who will take lead responsibility for safeguarding and child protection;
+The policy includes acceptable use of technology, staff/pupil relationships and communications including the use of social media; - the school has appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions; - the school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken safer recruitment training; - the school has procedures for dealing with allegations against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures; - online safety policy and procedures are in place and training and support is provided for staff and pupils to ensure that there is a good understanding of child protection issues related to electronic media; - a senior member of the school's leadership team is appointed to the role of DSL who will take lead responsibility for safeguarding and child protection; - the school has one or more deputy DSL's who are trained to the same standard as the lead DSL; - that children are taught about safeguarding, including online safety as part of providing a broad and balanced curriculum;

-- the school has one or more deputy DSL's who are trained to the same standard as the lead DSL; - that children are taught about safeguarding, including online safety as part of providing a broad and balanced curriculum; - staff including the head teacher undertake appropriate safeguarding training which is updated annually; - they remedy, without delay, any deficiencies, or weaknesses regarding child protection arrangements; - a governor is nominated to be responsible for liaising with the LA and /or partner agencies in the event of allegations being made against the head teacher; - where services or activities are provided on the school premises by another body, the body concerned has appropriate policies and procedures in place with regard to safeguarding children and liaises with the school on these matters where appropriate; - they review their safeguarding related policies and procedures annually; - will ensure the appointment of an appropriately trained designated teacher with responsibility for "promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales" in addition to Children who are Looked After (CLA);
+- they remedy, without delay, any deficiencies, or weaknesses regarding child protection arrangements; - a governor is nominated to be responsible for liaising with the LA and /or partner agencies in the event of allegations being made against the head teacher; - where services or activities are provided on the school premises by another body, the body concerned has appropriate policies and procedures in place with regard to safeguarding children and liaises with the school on these matters where appropriate; - they review their safeguarding related policies and procedures annually; - will ensure the appointment of an appropriately trained designated teacher with responsibility for "promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales" in addition to Children who are Looked After (CLA);